ofiwg/libfabric/man/fi_cq.3.md

 will not return until either a completion has been read from the CQ or an error or timeout occurs.

+It is invalid for applications to call these functions if the CQ has been configured with a wait object of FI_WAIT_NONE or FI_WAIT_SET.

 ## fi_cq_readerr

 The read error function, fi_cq_readerr, retrieves information